TechyScientist/CP630-Project/README.md

 #### Algorithm

-The algorithm used to predict the temperature for the given day will be Weka\'s Linear Regression algorithm.
+Originally, this project was going to be completed using Weka's Linear Regression algorithm, but after further testing based on the Weka recommended models for the dataset, the model was switched to the Wek REPTree Model, which provided a much more accurate prediction.

 ### System Design

 The system will have the following components covered in this course:

 - Login page with two levels of user access:
     -   **Access Level 1: Administrators** have access to the same features regular users do, but can also add or remove users (other than themselves) to the system.
-    -   **Access Level 2: Regular Users** have access to a screen to allow the user to select a day in the next year to predict the average temperature of based on the linear regression.
+    -   **Access Level 2: Regular Users** have access to a screen to allow the user to select a day in the next year to predict the average temperature of based on the REPTree.
 - User passwords will be hashed using the BCrypt hashing algorithm when stored in the database and will be verified using the same algorithm when needed to increase security.
 The implementation of BCrypt found [here](https://github.com/patrickfav/bcrypt) will be used, as it can easily be imported into the project as a Maven dependency.
 - SOAP and RESTful APIs to predict the temperature of a given day

 The following concepts and tools used in this course will be included in the project implementation:

 - IntelliJ IDEA
 - Java EE
 - WildFly
--   JavaFX Client (for setup and creation/insertion of database and initial models)
+- JavaFX Client (for setup and creation/insertion of database and initial models, prediction and administration)
--   Web Clients (HTTP, SOAP and RESTful)
+- Web Clients (HTTP (for all functions), SOAP and RESTful (for prediction only))
 - MySQL (for entity persistence)
 - Stateless Session Beans
--   Entity Beans (for the user and the model)
+- Stateful/Entity Beans (for the user and the model)
+- RMI lookups for session beans for client use
--   Weka (for Linear Regression model)
+- Weka (for REPTree model)

 ### Plan and Schedule